|

 Surprisingly,

-I could still learn some useful stuff from that.
+I could still learn something from that.
 The system

-- that means an advance in small increments.
-It has a sexy foldable
+which would mean an advance in small increments.
+It was foldable and had a few

-design bugs (wimpy looking head-hinge, exposed wire to the head,
+design bugs (a wimpy looking head-hinge, exposed wire to the head,

 low-volume - but nothing that could not be addressed).
 Also,

-it wearing through.
-It is designed to work below water (as a
+the thickness of the head-plastic looked too thin so that it would quickly wear through.
+It was designed to work below water (as a

-When the MineLab F3 metal detector signals, the volume of the
+When the MineLab F3 metal detector signalled, the volume of the

-GPR signal instantly kicks in unless you have turned the GPR
+GPR signal instantly kicked in unless you had turned the GPR

-off (which can be done if you want to use it as a stand-alone
+off (which could be done if you want to use it as a stand-alone

 and rather cumbersome metal-detector).
-If the GPR "finds" an
+If the GPR "found" an

-object under the ground and around/under above the metal reading,
+object under the ground and around the metal reading,

-the GPR gives an audio-signal that is very different from the
+the GPR gave an audio-signal that was very different from the

 varying sounds only.
-The difference in sound is easy to hear.
+The difference in sound was easy to hear.

-In its current configuration, it cannot be used to find mines
+In that configuration, it could not be used to find mines

 with no metal content - but they are more myth than reality